omaraod133/home_SOC_ab/README.md

 now let do the intersting part we will attack the victem machine with our kali(attacker machine) notice:i add some log to send in the splunkForWard input.conf so it will send security,powershell logs

+first we will use a basic nmap to scan the victem ip and see what service are opened and what is the opreating system are likly
+`image of the scan ports using nmap`

+here to see that we have ssh oprts opned and the opreaing system is likly windows 10

+for that we have two option 1)use a protforce attack on that opened ssh 2) we create fishing website and track user to doenload maliues file we will use both

+create malusos file with metasploit first we will look for payload to create that file what we know is that this the target mashuion is **windows 10** we will opening the metasploite using `msfconsole`

+we will search for a payload to make the victem machine wait for instrcution, we will us this command to search: search type:payload name:metepreter platform:windows amd we will search for the payload we want
+`image of metasploit handler`

+now let is exit and use `msfvenom` to create the malious file `image of bad file` then we need to use paython to create local server to upload html page

+then we need to create index.html to make website that look like facebook to dwonload our maliouse file and i will use AI to create that page to creat that fake website we will use this cmmand python3 -m http.server 8000

+ `image of whattapp`

+great,next we need to make our kali establish connection with our malious file so it we give it instrcion to do we will use metasploit to do that

+we will use exploit/multi/handler to create the handler `image of the handler setup`